-See About Precise for Sybase tabs on page 15.
-See About the Dashboard tab on page 33.
+For more information about the tabs, see About Precise for Sybase tabs and About the Dashboard tab.

 About the entities you can examine in the Current tab

 The Current tab displays information on different entities.
 This section provides an overview of all entities, their meaning, and their views.